REIKI SCIENCE & REIKI RESEARCH

 In humans, research performed between 1993 and 2006 showed ratings from Satisfactory to Excellent, all of which suggests that Reiki treatments were positively beneficial in controlling pain levels in human beings, while the placebo Reiki treatments in this experiment were by contrast ineffective in controlling pain.

-A further study and Reiki research conducted by the New York Presbyterian Hospital/Columbia University Campus conducted research into Reiki to determine the effectiveness of Reiki treatments on the autonomic nervous system, which is the part of the nervous system responsible for control of the bodily functions which are not consciously controlled, such as breathing, heartbeat, and the digestive processes.
+A further study and Reiki research conducted by the New York Presbyterian Hospital/Columbia University Campus conducted research into Reiki in order to determine the effectiveness of Reiki treatments on the autonomic nervous system, which is the part of the nervous system responsible for control of the bodily functions which are not consciously controlled, such as breathing, heartbeat, and the digestive processes.

 This “blind, random study” included a Reiki treatment group, a “sham” treatment group and a “control” group.
 The results within the Reiki treatment group showed a lowering of the heart rate, respiration and blood pressure, further proving the Reiki research that Reiki is a sound medical healing technique.